 Selina Alko

-Her love of books was just as formative.
-She devoured stories by Richard Scarry, Beverly Cleary, and Judy Blume (her all-time favorite), while summers at a Jewish sleep-away camp sparked both her passion for folk music and her social activist spirit.
+As a child, Selina devoured stories by Richard Scarry, Beverly Cleary, and her all-time favorite Judy Blume, while summers at a Jewish sleep away camp on Gabriola Island sparked both her passion for folk music and her social activist spirit.